Book now for Winter 25/26 with an initial low deposit!

 A list of babysitters is available from the tourist office.

-Top winter activities to experience in Serre Chevalier!
+Top snow activities to experience in Serre Chevalier

-Please note Peak Retreats do not book any activities and most activities are payable.
+Please note Peak Retreats do not book any activities and most activities are payable therefore the below is just for information.
+More detailed information and how to book can be found on the tourist office website.

 Night skiing